-More specifically, it appears to contribute to the speed at which we learn new information, as the researchers explain in a paper now published in the journal Nature Communications.
+More specifically, it appears to contribute to the speed at which we learn new information, as the researchers explain in a

 The study, conducted in a mouse model, tested how quickly the animals would be able to adapt their behavior to a given situation.
 Serotonin seemed to play a role in this process.

 “The study found that serotonin enhances the speed of learning,” explains study co-author Zachary Mainen, from the CCU.

 “When serotonin neurons were activated artificially, using light, it made mice quicker to adapt their behavior in a situation that required such flexibility,” he adds.